junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "You have to be more specific," Castiel answers coldly, marching a step closer.
 "They all look the same to me.
 I don't keep a record."

-"My son, Daniel," Bobby glares at him, not moving an inch, gritting his teeth so hard like he wants nothing more than chewing the angel's head off.
+"My son, Daniel," Bobby glares at him, not moving an inch, gritting his teeth so hard that as if he wants nothing more than to chew the angel's head off.
 Hatred and resentment fire out from his eyes.
 "My source described the angel who took him.
 The coat, the whole outfit -- that's you.
 It took me forever to find you, and God help me, I've waited too long for this."

-*Daniel.* The name rings a bell and Jimmy gasps.
+*Daniel.* The name rings a bell, and Jimmy gasps.
 Now he knows why those hazel-colored eyes look so familiar.
 They have the same eyes.
 Except, the last time he saw those eyes on that boy, they were being burnt as the angel killed him. *Oh God, this is his father.*

 "Ah, that kid."
 Castiel is dangerously close to Bobby now.
 He swings his blade at the old man, aiming for his chest.
 "He refused to cooperate and worked with a demon.
 I burned him."